SoftwareBrothers/adminjs-design-system/README.md

 # @admin-bro/design-system

-This package consist of all DesignSystem components from [AdminBro](adminbro.com) so you can use all of them outside the @admin-bro/core.
+This package consist of all DesignSystem components from [AdminBro](adminbro.com) so you can use all of them outside the `admin-bro` core.

 It was created with the help of 2 amazing packages: